kevinyswong/kevinyswong.github.io/index.md

 because of the intermittent missed note and brief halt, but these mishaps weren't distracting enough to detract from the music.
-There is a rawness and honesty in live music that is lost when it becomes too practiced, too calculating, too professional, or when recorded to perfection and replayed until the cows come home.
+There is a rawness and honesty in live music that is lost when it becomes too practiced, too calculated, too professional, or when recorded to perfection and replayed until the cows come home.
 She played HALLELUJAH a few times and then switched to a few more with Pachelbel's CANON IN D. Removing a staple from an exam, I thought, isn't this nice?
 There is beauty and delight even in the unprovoked moments when